Find the Best Mortgage

 Mortgage Term

-Your mortgage term is when your mortgage agreement and rate will be in effect.
+Your mortgage term refers to the duration during which your mortgage agreement and rate will be in effect.
 Mortgage terms range from 6 months to 10 years, with 5 years being the most common term.
 But, just because 5 years is the most common doesn’t mean it’s right for you.
 Like the mortgage, choosing the term depends on your needs and goals.

 A mortgage term is one of the criteria lenders use to price mortgages, so comparing pricing based on rate alone doesn’t make sense without deliberating on the correct term that best suits your needs.
-We recommend you discuss a mortgage assessment with your mortgage professional to understand the most suitable solution for your unique borrowing situation.
+We recommend discussing a mortgage assessment with your mortgage professional to determine the most suitable solution for your unique borrowing situation.

 Mortgage Type

-The mortgage type you select will be the most prominent factor in your mortgage rate.
-Mortgage types such as adjustable, variable, fixed, open, closed, standard charge or revolving home equity lines of credit (HELOCs) under a collateral charge are all personal choices based on your unique financial planning needs.
+The type of mortgage you select will be the most significant factor in determining your mortgage rate.
+Mortgage types such as adjustable, variable, fixed, open, closed, standard charge, or revolving home equity lines of credit (HELOCs) under a collateral charge are all personal choices based on your unique financial planning needs.

 Open Mortgages vs. Closed Mortgages